-- Government of South Australia Branding Guidelines - Premier and Cabinet Circular 025: Common Branding Policy
+- Government of South Australia Branding Guidelines - Premier and Cabinet Circular 005: Whole of Government Communication and Branding

 There are specific requirements that apply to visual and to audio visual communications.

 These documents are available at dpc.sa.gov.au/govcommunications.